sequelize/website/docs/other-topics/scopes.md

 :::info

-This section concerns association scopes, not to be confused with [association scopes](../associations/association-scopes.md).
+This section concerns model scopes, not to be confused with [association scopes](../associations/association-scopes.md).

 :::